Chung King Studios: Chung King Studios

 The studio quickly gained a reputation in the international recording industry with the unprecedented commercial success of their rap artists.
-They garnered attention by producing iconic 1980s rap albums like Radio by LL Cool J in 1984–85, Raising Hell by Run-DMC in 1985–1986, Licensed to Ill by the Beastie Boys in 1986, and It Takes a Nation of Millions to Hold Us Back by Public Enemy in 1987–88.
+They garnered attention by producing iconic 1980s rap albums like Radio by LL Cool J in 1984–85, Raising Hell by Run-DMC in 1985–1986, Licensed to Ill by Beastie Boys in 1986, and It Takes a Nation of Millions to Hold Us Back by Public Enemy in 1987–88.
 By the summer of 1986, Raising Hell had become the first Platinum album in the history of hip hop.

 The Secret Society studio had been colloquially dubbed "Chung King House of Metal" by Rubin, an amalgamation of the Chung King restaurant on the ground floor, John King's surname, and the hard rock acts they had been booking prior to their Def Jam collaboration.
 Inspired by Rubin's nickname, King officially transformed Secret Society Records into Chung King Studios in 1986.